johnandersen777/johnandersen777.github.io/content/about.md

 - "Imagination is the only weapon in the war against reality" [Lewis Carroll]

-- "If the Good Lord had intended us to walk, (S)he wouldn’t have invented roller skates" [Willie Wonka]
+- "If the Good Lord had intended us to walk, he wouldn’t have invented roller skates" [Willie Wonka]

 - "Whoever you are I don’t think you draw the breath of life while hated by the gods" [Venus]